 The blobfish is a species of deep-sea fish that belongs to the family called fatheads.
-They can be found only in Australia, New Zealand, and Tasmania.
+They can be found only off the coasts of Australia, New Zealand, and Tasmania.
 Blobfish spend their life at depths of approximately 2,000 – 4,000 feet where water pressures exceed 120 times greater than the pressure at sea level.
 The largest threat for blobfish is accidental entrapment in ground trolling fishing nets; also known as by-catch.

 First the Stats…